 In addition, in Ndop and Bali, delivery strategies prioritized registration of pregnant women and children with follow-up for completing the vaccination schedule.
-In addition, all three district teams where coverage improved worked closely with faith-based health service providers.
-In contrast, in some of Bafang's health areas, community members complained of poor communication with the community about the time and place of outreach services as well as the poor quality of services.
+All three district teams where coverage improved worked closely with faith-based health service providers to track defaulters.
+In contrast, in some of Bafang's health areas, respondents complained of poor communication with the community about the time and place of outreach services as well as the poor quality of services.